Is Pumpkin a Fruit or a Vegetable?

 But how much do you know about this favorite fall fixture?
 Most people aren’t even sure what a pumpkin is…

 Pumpkin is technically a fruit.
 Fruits are the part of the plant that develops from the flower and bare seeds.
-But speaking in culinary terms, pumpkins are vegetables because they’re not overly sweet, include stems and leaves and are prepared most often for savory dishes like soups and stews.
+But speaking in culinary terms, pumpkins are vegetables because they’re not overly sweet and are prepared most often for savory dishes like soups and stews.

 But the argument over what a pumpkin is doesn’t stop there.
 Keep reading to find out what kind of fruit pumpkin is, when it is considered a vegetable, and what kind of veggie it is.
-Plus, we’ll tell you why you should eat more of this food, regardless of what category it falls into.
+Plus, we’ll tell you why you should eat more of this food, regardless of what type of food you think it is.

 Now that you know that pumpkins are technically a fruit, you may be wondering, what kind of fruit is a pumpkin?